Moon Jong-up: Career

-Career beginnings and B.A.P
+Pre–debut

 Moon met a talent agent during a competition, who would later call him for an audition.
 He danced to an Usher song and received his notice of acceptance on his way home.
 He became a trainee under TS Entertainment in August during his first year in high school.
 He spent the longest time as a trainee after bandmate Yongguk.

+2012–2019: B.A.P

 Moon was revealed as a member of idol sextet B.A.P on January 17, 2012, where he served as a sub-vocalist and main dancer.
 The group debuted nine days later with their single album Warrior.
 In November 2014, B.A.P filed a lawsuit against its agency.
 The members sought to nullify its contract with the company citing "unfair conditions and profit distribution".

 In August of the following year, the two parties ultimately settled and B.A.P resumed its activities under TS Entertainment.
-In August and December 2018, Yongguk and Zelo left the group and record label following the expiration of their contracts, respectively.
-Moon and the remaining three members left the agency in February 2019, leading the dissolution of B.A.P.